tobias/splice/README.md

 a single value given concurrent additions of different values) would require a transaction / consensus mechanism.

-#### PN-Counters
+#### Counters

-`write` "tags" are not sufficient to represent sources of increments and decrements to PN-Counters.
-Each tuple's value needs to differ in order to preserve each "operation" given OR-set join semantics.  i.e., this doesn't work:
+We can rely on differing `write` tags and the set semantics of written tuples to represent changes to a counter:

 ```
 [:e1 :cnt 1 :w1]